avoidwork/woodland/README.md

 ##### finish (req, res)
 Executes after the response has been sent.

-##### send (req, res, body, status, headers)
-Executes before the response has been sent; arguments are by reference such that they can be mutated.

 ## Helpers
 `req` & `res` are decorated with helper functions to simplify responding.